Lung cancer statistics

 There are few, if any, symptoms in the early stages of lung cancer.
 As it progresses, you may have a cough that doesn’t go away.
 This cough can be dry or produce sputum.

 Many people in the later stages of lung cancer have breathing problems, including shortness of breath, wheezing, or chest pain.
 Other signs of lung cancer include coughing up blood, a sore throat, or unexplained weight loss.
-Be sure to talk to your doctor immediately if you experience any of these symptoms.
+You may also experience nail clubbing.
+This happens when your fingers and toes aren't getting enough oxygen.
+Talk to your doctor immediately if you experience any of these symptoms.